This probably isn’t the first time you’ve heard of Pilates.

 This isn’t just physical sensations, either.

-Pilates can help you be more aware of your emotions and environment along with your feelings of comfort or pain in your body.
+Pilates can help you gain awareness of your emotions and environment along with your feelings of comfort or pain in your body.

 4. Pilates Can Improve Flexibility